 - ‘Honesty’: In the business world, success is being acceptable, credible and revered.
 Success does not mean that you need to be ‘Mr. or Ms. Popular’…business is not about participating in a popularity contest!

-There are no success mantras in life…each one of us are different with our uniqueness and aspirations.
+There are no success mantras in life…each one of us is different with our uniqueness and aspirations.

 You need to chart your own desires and dreams and work diligently to achieve them.
 But, work you must – every day, every moment.